achristensen6/setup-scripts/README.md

 Flashing the JFFS2 Image (spark)
 ================================

+**ATTENTION THIS CAN BRICK YOUR HARDWARE!!!
+USE THIS AT YOUR OWN RISK**

 The images to be flashed are located in the following folder:
 - build/tmp-magpie/deploy/images/vulture-image-spark.jffs2
 - build/tmp-magpie/deploy/images/uImage-spark.bin